 The bare spots are waiting for a fairy figurine and a fairy well, which I’ll be posting about next week.

-There’s our soda bottle fairy house and we’re on our way to a full-blown fairy garden pot!
-What will your fairy house be made of?
+Here is our soda bottle fairy house.
+We’re on our way to a full-blown fairy garden pot!

 *To see the finished fairy garden pot, visit the Water Bottle Fairy Garden Well tutorial*